The Garbage Pail Kids Movie

-The Garbage Pail Kids Movie is a 1987 film adaptation of the children's trading-cards series of the same name produced, directed and co-written by Rod Amateau.
+The Garbage Pail Kids Movie is a 1987 American film adaptation of the children's trading-cards series of the same name produced, directed and co-written by Rod Amateau.
 It was the last film to be directed by Amateau before his retirement in 1989.

 The cards, which began as a parody of the popular Cabbage Patch Kids dolls, featured characters with gross habits or abnormalities, or who suffer a terrible fate.
-The film depicts seven of the Garbage Pail Kids (played by dwarf actors in animatronic costumes) interacting with society and befriending a regular boy.
+The film depicts seven of the Garbage Pail Kids (played by dwarf actors in animatronic costumes) interacting with society and befriending Dodger, a regular boy.

-The Garbage Pail Kids Movie received mostly negative reviews and is considered to be one of the worst films ever made.
-It was nominated for the Golden Raspberry Award for Worst New Star.
+The Garbage Pail Kids Movie received overwhelmingly negative reviews.
+It was nominated for three Golden Raspberry Awards, including the Golden Raspberry Award for Worst New Star.

 Plot

 A garbage-can spaceship is seen flying near Earth, and is then shown inside an antique shop owned by Captain Manzini.
 A boy named Dodger is being assaulted by four older teenage bullies in a park.
 Juice, the leader, steals Dodger's money and drops him in a puddle.
 Dodger goes to Manzini's antique shop, where he works.
 Manzini takes Dodger's clothes and cleans them while warning him to stay away from the garbage can.

 Later, Dodger sees Tangerine, Juice's girlfriend, and he tries to persuade her to buy something from the shop.
 Dodger is attracted to Tangerine and covertly smells her hair while she is distracted.
 The other bullies enter the shop and attempt to bully Dodger again, but he manages to outwit them.
 However, during the tussle, the garbage can is knocked over and a green ooze spills out.
 The bullies then bring Dodger into a sewer, handcuff him to a rail and open a pipe, pouring sewage onto him.
 Dodger is then saved by little mysterious people named the Garbage Pail Kids.

 Manzini returns and is upset that the Garbage Pail Kids have been released from their can, but he introduces Dodger to each of them: Greaser Greg, a leather jacket-wearing greaser with a violent attitude; Messy Tessie, a girl with a constantly runny nose; Windy Winston, a boy who wears a Hawaiian shirt and often farts violently; Valerie Vomit, a girl who throws up on command; Foul Phil, a whining hungry baby with halitosis who constantly asks characters if they are his "mommy" or "daddy"; Nat Nerd, an obese acne-riddled boy who dresses up like a superhero and wets his pants frequently; and Ali Gator, the group's leader, an anthropomorphic half-person/half-alligator with an appetite for human toes.
 Manzini explains that the kids are forbidden from appearing in public because they will be attacked by the "normies" (normal people), and that he cannot force the kids to return to the garbage can without magic.